Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 If you want to keep your Shih Tzu long, I recommend keeping him off your motorcycle.

-Pugs are another breed that do well on bikes.
+Pugs are another breed that does well on bikes.
 They are calmer than a lot of other dogs, do not need much in the way of exercise, and when socialized, are very easy to get along with.

 These little dogs have protruding eyes, so always make sure that your dog is used to wearing goggles before going on a trip or even a ride around the block.
 Since Pugs have flat faces and are prone to some breathing problems, they are not the best choice for a dog if you like to ride in the desert or if you go camping in a hot isolated area.

 Cavalier King Charles Spaniel

 Another very affectionate breed, probably even more than the Bichon, Cavs are gentle dogs and if you end up with one you will find that the dog is almost always willing to spend time with you, especially on a bike.

 Cavs have some health issues.
 You need to be careful of his eyes and always be sure to use goggles when out for a ride.

 They do not tend to mat up like some of the finer-haired dogs but you do need to take a brush with you on a trip so that you can groom the dog each evening.
 If you are not willing to spend the time brushing this dog, get a short-haired dog like a Pug.